whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2026-spring/00-getting-started/00-00-sewing-and-fabrication-syllabus.md

 ### Key Dates:

-- an 19 – MLK Day.
+- January 19 – MLK Day.
 No Classes
 - March 6 – Mid Term Grades DUE
 - March 9 – 13 – Spring Break.
 No classes.
 - March 27 – Last day for students to withdraw from a course without a grade penalty